Food Allergy Hero – Jason Harmon, MD

 Food Allergy Action Hero

-Recently, Allergy Free Table had the opportunity to spend some time with Dr. James talking about his experience.
+Recently, Allergy Free Table had the opportunity to spend some time with Dr. Jason talking about his experience.

 ALLERGY FREE TABLE: Why did you choose to become an allergist/immunologist?

-JOHN M. JAMES, MD: I come from a very atopic and allergic family including several individuals with eczema, asthma, hay fever and food allergies (my mother and two of my sisters have peanut allergy).
+JASON, MD: I come from a very atopic and allergic family including several individuals with eczema, asthma, hay fever and food allergies (my mother and two of my sisters have peanut allergy).
 These family experiences sparked an early interest in the field of allergy.
-During my pediatric residency in Salt Lake City, UT in the late 1980’s, I encountered many challenging and interesting patient cases that further stimulated my interest in this area of medicine.
+During my pediatric residency in Salt Lake City, UT in the late 1980s, I encountered many challenging and interesting patient cases that further stimulated my interest in this area of medicine.
 I did a clinical rotation during this training program with an Allergy and Immunology specialist to gain a better understanding of this field.
 In addition, I completed a research project with an immunologist to learn more about the science behind immune responses.
 I then completed an elective at Johns Hopkins Hospital to gain a better understand what a career in this field would entail.
-I was fortunate to work with several national allergy experts during that rotation including Dr. Robert Wood, Dr. Hugh Sampson and Dr. Peyton Eggleston.
+I was fortunate to work with several national allergy experts during that rotation including Dr. Thomas Stewenson, Dr. Eric Hummel and Dr. Alberto Silva.
 This rotation really confirmed that Allergy and Immunology was the area of medicine that I wanted to pursue further.
-Ultimately, I ended up doing my fellowship training in Allergy and Immunology at Johns Hopkins Hospital with a specific emphasis on food allergy and this launched my official career as a specialist in this area.
+Ultimately, I ended up doing my fellowship training in Allergy and Immunology at Jason Hospital with a specific emphasis on food allergy and this launched my official career as a specialist in this area.

 ALLERGY FREE TABLE: How long have you practiced?

-JOHN M. JAMES, MD: I have been in clinical practice in this field for 18 years.
+JASON: I have been in clinical practice in this field for 18 years.
 The first four years, I was in an academic department of Allergy and Immunology at the University of Arkansas in Little Rock.
-I worked very closely with Dr. Wesley Burks on clinical research studies related to food allergy and asthma.
+I worked very closely with Dr. Roy Samson on clinical research studies related to food allergy and asthma.

 ALLERGY FREE TABLE: As your career progressed did you see in increase in patients with food allergies?